wtfutil/wtfdocs/content/modules/hibp.md

 Indicates whether or not your listed email addresses appear in the [Have I Been Pwned](https://haveibeenpwned.com) breach database.

+**Note:** As of v0.19.0, WTF requires you use a Have I Been Pwned API key to conenct to the service.
+See details below.

 ## Configuration

 ```yaml